-These results indicate that the unnamed ephemeral watercourse's riparian vegetation are calculated to fall within and EIS Category D, indicating that this system is largely modified.
-The rock quarry scored a C which means that the system is moderately modified in terms of ecological importance and sensitivity (EIS).
+These results indicate that the Orange River, its floodplain wetland as well as the Katrivier and its tributaries' riparian vegetation are calculated to fall within and EIS Category D, indicating that this system is largely modified.
+The floodplain scored a D which means that the system is also largely modified in terms of ecological importance and sensitivity (EIS).
 It is also an indication that these system is considered to be ecologically un-important and not sensitive on a provincial and local scale.